 - Are there any advisors your parents work with?
 If so, where is the contact information for these advisors?

 - Do your parents have any insurance policies?
-What about insurance for long-term, live-in care in Greater Hartford?
+What about insurance for long-term, live-in care in West Hartford?

 - Where do they keep Social Security cards?